Azure/azure-powershell/src/HdInsightOnAks/HdInsightOnAks.Autorest/docs/New-AzHdInsightOnAksClusterPool.md

 137.117.106.88/29.
 This feature is not compatible with private AKS clusters.
 So you cannot set enablePrivateApiServer to true and apiServerAuthorizedIpRanges at the same time.
+Currently, this property is not supported and please don't use it.

 ```yaml
 Type: System.String[]